Skip to main content

 [iii] Notes to Chapter 18

 A case of a patient with classic heatstroke is described, exhibiting reversible downbeat nystagmus as part of a cerebellar syndrome.
 Downbeat nystagmus is a central type of nystagmus defined as a primary position nystagmus with a rapid downward phase and slow upward drifts.
-The nystagmus is maximal by downward gaze, but its intensity can also be accentuated with the eyes in the lateral oblique downward position.
-(2005DeleuD_ZalabanyHA).
+The nystagmus is maximal during downward gaze, but its intensity can also be accentuated with the eyes in the lateral oblique downward position (2005DeleuD_ZalabanyHA).

 According to J.R.
 Keane (2006), triplopia was observed in 85% of patients presenting with eye movement disorders.
 Seeing triple is a rare complaint, so anatomically unlikely that it is often considered a diagnostic symptom of hysteria.
 Eleven of 13 patients had ocular motor findings, including third nerve palsy in 5 patients, internuclear ophthalmoplegia in 4, and sixth nerve palsy in 2.
 Causes included brainstem infarction in 4 patients; ischemic mononeuropathy, trauma, surgery, and hysteria in 2 patients each; and tumor in 1 patient.
 Most patients with triplopia in the present study had eye movement abnormalities (11/13 [85%]).
-Eight (62%) of the 13 patients appeared to be offering triplopia as a novel interpretation of oscillopsia or binocular diplopia, whereas the remaining 5 patients (38%) exhibited monocular diplopia or triplopia, with or without ocular motor abnormalities, as a functional complaint.
+Notably, eight (62%) of the 13 patients appeared to be offering triplopia as a novel interpretation of oscillopsia or binocular diplopia, whereas the remaining 5 patients (38%) exhibited monocular diplopia or triplopia, with or without ocular motor abnormalities, as a functional complaint.
 The difference between the 2 groups may merely reflect an increasing degree of suggestibility (2006KeaneJR).

 (The conclusion compiled by the AI agent, with our minor changes)